DaliaEltohami/MyReads/README.md

 $ cd ../MyReads
 $ npm install
 ```
-- TO run the Project :
+- To run the Project :
 ```
 $ npm start
 ```